-Joe Arpaio on trial over immigration actions echoing Trump’s
+Joe Arpaio on trial over immigration actions echoing Donald Trump’s rhetoric

 Now, Arpaio is going on trial on a criminal charge stemming from those immigration enforcement actions.

-The eight-day trial that begins Monday in federal court in Phoenix will determine whether the 85-year-old retired lawman is guilty of misdemeanor contempt of court for disobeying a judge’s order to stop traffic patrols that targeted immigrants.
+His eight-day trial that begins Monday in federal court in Phoenix will determine whether the 85-year-old retired lawman is guilty of misdemeanor contempt of court for disobeying a judge’s order to stop traffic patrols that targeted immigrants.
 The judge later found his officers racially profiling Latinos.

 Arpaio’s legal troubles played a major role in voters turning him out of office in November after a campaign in which he appeared alongside Trump at several rallies in Arizona.